intel-lab-lkp/linux/Documentation/devicetree/usage-model.rst

 existing non-DT aware firmware.

 Some time later, FDT infrastructure was generalized to be usable by all architectures.
-At the time of this writing, 6 mainlined architectures (arm, microblaze, mips, powerpc, sparc, and x86) and 1 out of mainline (nios) have some level of DT support.
+At the time of this writing, most mainlined architectures have some level of DT support.

 2. Data Model
 -------------